Spicy Red Pepper, Goat Cheese, Olive, and Arugula Pizza

 - Scrape the dough onto a well-floured counter top and knead the dough for three minutes.
 It should come together quickly.
 Dust the dough with flour as needed (sometimes I will have to do this 2 to 3 times, depending on humidity levels) – it should be slightly tacky, but should not be sticking to your counter top.
 After three minutes, the dough should be smooth, elastic, and tacky.
 Lightly grease a large mixing bowl with olive oil, and place the dough into the bowl.

-- As the oven is preheating, assemble the ingredients.
-In a small bowl, stir together the pureed tomatoes, pressed garlic, Parmesan cheese, red pepper flakes, olive oil, and salt.
+- As the oven is preheating, assemble the toppings.
+In a small bowl, stir together the pureed tomatoes, parmigiano, grated garlic, red pepper flakes, olive oil, and salt.
 Season to taste, adding more salt or pepper flakes if desired.

 - Separate the dough into two equal-sized portions.
-It will deflate slightly, but that is OK.
+It will deflate slightly, but that's ok.
 Place the dough on a large plate or floured counter top, cover gently with plastic wrap, and allow the dough to rest for 5 to 10 minutes.

-- Assemble the Pizza: Sprinkle the pizza peel with a tablespoon of cornmeal.
-Gently stretch one ball of pizza dough into roughly a 11-to 12-inch circle (don’t worry if its not perfectly uniform).
-If the dough springs back or is too elastic, allow it to rest for an additional five minutes.
+- Assemble the Pizza: Sprinkle the pizza peel with semolina flour.
+Gently stretch one ball of pizza dough into roughly a 11 to 12-inch circle (don’t worry if its not perfectly uniform).
+If the dough springs back or is too elastic, allow it to rest for an additional 5 to 10 minutes.
 The edges of the dough can be slightly thicker, but make sure the center of the dough is thin (you should be able to see some light through it if you held it up).
-Gently transfer the dough onto the cornmeal-dusted pizza peel.
+Gently transfer the dough onto the semolina dusted peel.

-- Using a large spoon, add roughly 1/2 cup of the tomato sauce onto the pizza dough, leaving a 1/2-inch or 3/4-inch border on all sides.
+- Using a large spoon, add roughly ⅓-½ cup of the tomato sauce onto the pizza dough, leaving a ½-inch or ¾-inch border on all sides.
 Use the back of the spoon to spread it evenly and thinly.
 Distribute half of the roasted red peppers and kalamata olives on top of pizza, and top with half of the goat cheese, distributing it in small clumps across the surface of the pizza.
-Distribute the garlic shavings across the sauce.
+Distribute half of the garlic shavings across the sauce.

-- At this point, I’ll occasionally stretch the sides of the dough out a bit to make it even thinner.
-Gently slide the pizza from the peel onto the heated baking stone.
+- Gently slide the pizza from the peel onto the heated baking steel.
 Bake for 8 to 10 minutes, or until the cheese has caramelized slightly and the edges of the pizza are golden brown.
 Finish brielfy under the broiler for more color if desired.
-Remove the pizza carefully from the oven with the pizza peel, transfer to a wooden cutting board or foil, and top with half of the fresh arugula leaves.
-Drizzle lightly with truffle oil (or extra virgin olive oil), if using.
+Remove the pizza from the oven, transfer to a wooden cutting board, and top with half of the fresh arugula leaves.
+Drizzle lightly with truffle oil if desired.
 Slice and serve immediately.

 - If you are serving two pizzas at once, do not add the arugula to the pizza and instead, place the pizza on a separate baking sheet while you prepare the second pizza.
 In the last few minutes of cooking, place the prepared pizza into the oven (on a rack below the pizza stone) so that it is extra hot for serving.
 Top both pizzas with arugula and truffle oil if using, just before serving.